DevExpress-Examples/winforms-pivot-grid-use-a-hidden-field-to-sort-visible-field-values/Readme.md

 This example demonstrates how to sort the _Sales Person_ field by the hidden _Last Name_ data field.

-Check the _Enable custom sorting_ box to sort the _Sales Person_ values by _Last Name_ instead of the default alphabetical sorting order.
+Check the _Enable custom sorting_ box to sort the _Sales Person_ values by _Last Name_ instead of the default alphabetical sort order.

 ![](./images/screenshot.png)